SibylLab/Program-Wars/src/markdown/howToPlay.md

 2. If played on a stack starts with instruction card, it reduces a stack score to 0 and prevents any more cards from being played until it is effected by Virus, If the stack starts with a method card the reduction is by 50% instead.

 **Relation to cyberattack:** Computer virus is typically a computer program that replicates itself by modifying other programs.
-To find out more about Virus you can go to: here.
+To find out more about Virus you can go to <a href="https://searchsecurity.techtarget.com/definition/virus" target="_blank">here</a>.
 <br>

 - Ransomware: